sst/sst/www/docs/resource-binding.md

 };
 ```

 Where `TOPIC_NAME` is stored as a Lambda environment variable.
-There are a couple of cases you need to handle:
+You'll need to handle the following:

-1. When testing this function, locally or in your CI pipeline, you need to figure out the value for `TOPIC_NAME` and set it as an environment variable.
+1. When testing this function, locally or in your CI, you need to figure out the value for `TOPIC_NAME` and set it as an environment variable.

 2. In addition, imagine you have another function that also has a `TOPIC_NAME` Lambda environment variable, but with a different value.